 at this point.
 Your driving test report will identify areas

 If you fail your module two test, you must

 wait 10 full working days before being able to retake the module.

-You can see a series of DSA videos of Modules
+You can see a series of DVSA videos of Modules

 1 and 2 HERE

 On the fail sheet, given out by DVSA, the examiner